ruchikashukla1/ruchikashukla1.github.io/README.md

 # Ruchika Shukla Portfolio

-A simple cosmic-themed portfolio website with a colorful nebula background, interactive stars, an orbital timeline for experience, and planet-themed project cards.
+A cosmic-themed portfolio website with a soft nebula of yellow, green and blue tones.
+It features an interactive star field, a dotted star stream orbit showcasing work and education, and projects represented as glowing planets.

 Open `index.html` in your browser to explore.